 Is creativity part of your job?
 And if so how?

 In my point of view, creativity surrounds us daily.
-When I worked as a graphic designer, I had to be visually creative to make the best out of a client’s briefing; to offer them good graphic solutions.
+When I worked as a graphic designer, I had to be visually creative to make the best of a client’s briefing; to offer them good graphics solutions.

 On my current job, I also have to be creative but in a different way.
 During live events, you have to react quickly to solve problems and (most importantly) be able to do it with the resources available at the time.
 Being creative is being able to find new ways of making, improving and/or figuring stuff out.